What is a sales methodology?

 #2 Desired state

-The same level of detail should be sough in understanding the desired state.
+The same level of detail should be sought in understanding the desired state.
 Not just what problem is solved but what do things look like across the business?
 How does the prospect feel?
 What other positive consequences and impacts might your solution create?

 #3 The gap